 The business administration minor offers solid exposure to management education.
 The business minor is available to students in any discipline.
-Students must take a minimum of five business courses (15 credit hours) after completing prerequisites.
+Students must successfully complete four specific business core courses and a minimum of two business elective courses (4.5 credit hours) for a total of 15 credit hours.
 The program usually takes two or three semesters to complete.
 Admission to the minor is competitive.

 Taking Business Courses as a Nonmajor/Nonminor